 As a pudding

 If you’re going to serve them in llaneras or some kind of mold or in a dish, make sure to lightly coat the inside of the serving dish with a little butter or coconut oil before adding the jam.
-This ensures the ube halaya will come out of the mold cleanly.
+This ensures that the ube halaya comes out of the mold cleanly.